OpenDSA/OpenDSA/RST/en/Glossary.rst

    vertex
       Another name for a :term:`node` in a :term:`graph`.

+   virtual memory
+      A memory management technique for making relatively fast but small memory appear larger to the program.
+      The large "virtual" data space is actually stored on a relatively slow but large :term:`backing storage` device, and portions of the data are copied into the smaller, faster memory as needed by use of a :term:`buffer pool`.
+      A common example is to use :term:`RAM` to manage access to a large virtual space that is actually stored on a :term:`disk drive`.
+      The programmer can implement a program as though the entire data content were stored in RAM, even if that is larger than the physical RAM available making it easier to implement.

    visitor design pattern
       A :term:`design pattern` where a traversal process is given a